linstrijdom/GeoHosting-Documentation/docs/src/products/geonode/guide.md

      <br>

 > **Note:** The default maximum upload size in GeoNode is 100 MB.
 Administrators can increase this limit in the admin panel.

-> **Note:** The maximum number of parallel uploads is 5.
+The maximum number of parallel uploads is 5.
 This setting can also be adjusted by an administrator.

 ---